joopie-28/joopie-28/README.md

 - 👋 Hi, I’m @joopie-28
-- 📫 Reach me on github
+- Interested in ecology & Evolution

 <!---
 joopie-28/joopie-28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.